Robert Rikić

-Robert Rikić (born 29 April 1990) is a Croatian professional basketball player who plays for KK Cibona of the Adriatic League and Croatian League.
+Robert Rikić (born 29 April 1990) is a Croatian professional basketball player who plays for Rabotnički.
 Standing at 2.19 m, he plays at the center position.

 Career

 Rikić started practicing basketball as a 16-year-old, after already becoming an under-16 national handball player for Croatia.
 After initially working individually with Široki's youth coaches, his first youth club was Dubrovnik, where he stayed for a year before moving to Zagreb.
 In August 2014 he moved to KK Budućnost Podgorica.
 During the first few years of his career, Rikić was also an under-18 national team member for Croatia.

-Rikić spent the 2019-20 season with Sloboda Tuzla, averaging 13.9 points, 8.0 rebounds, and 1.1 blocks per game in ABA league play.
+Rikić spent the 2019–20 season with Sloboda Tuzla, averaging 13.9 points, 8.0 rebounds, and 1.1 blocks per game in ABA league play.
 On October 17, 2020, Rikic signed with USK Praha of the Czech National Basketball League.